Elektrobit/elos/README.md

 ## Folders

+In general each folder and subfolder should contain a `index.rst` or `.md` files to explain there content by themself.
+This shall give a brief overview where to start when looking for something specific.

 ### ci

-Scripts to be used by CI pipelines to build , run various tests and checks.
+Scripts to be used by CI pipelines to build, run various tests and checks.

+### cmake

+Contains cmake extensions and scripts to simplify and generalize recurring tasks.

-### documentation
+### doc

+Contains :

+* static assets for the documentation
+* the Architecture Design Records
-More detailed documentation on the event logging and management system.
+* documentation on the documentation itself

-### packaging

-Contains some files to help out some external build systems which are not part of this project.
+* other documents

 ### src

 Contains the actual productive sources.

-#### src/common

-Contains common shared code.

-#### src/demo

-Contains simple demonstration applications.

-#### src/elosd

-The sources for the event logging and management system daemon itself.

-#### src/libelos

-Contains header and source files for a shared library that can be used to communicate with the event logging and management system daemon (elosd).

-#### src/log

-A log library used by elos to consolidate logging.

-#### src/scanner

-Contains the sources for event logging and management system specific shared libraries, these are responsible for monitoring for different events on the target system.

-#### src/version

-The sources to manage the version always in the same way.

 ### test

 Contains all test related sources.
-See the documenation for details.
+See the documentation for details.

 ## License